Nick Jonas & the Administration: 2010: Jonas Brothers Live in Concert World Tour 2010

 While announcing Nick Jonas' side-project Nick Jonas and the Administration, the brothers announced they were planning a world tour to take place during the summer of 2010.
-As of August 7, 2010, Nick Jonas performs "Who I Am" without the members of the Administration during the North American leg of the Jonas Brothers Live In Concert tour.
-During the performance of the song he often stops and gives a speech.
-On August 28, 2010, in Atlantic City Nick performs "Rose Garden".
+After August 7, 2010, Nick Jonas performed "Who I Am" without the members of the Administration during the North American leg of the Jonas Brothers Live in Concert tour.
+During the performance of the song he often stopped and gave a speech.
+On August 28, 2010, in Atlantic City Jonas performed "Rose Garden".
 The next day (August 29, 2010), he performed "Stay" on tour during a concert in Virginia Beach.
-And on September 18, Nick performed two songs: "Who I Am" and "Last Time Around" during a concert in Mountain View, CA.
+On September 18, Jonas performed two songs: "Who I Am" and "Last Time Around" during a concert in Mountain View, California.

-There was an announcement that Nick Jonas & the Administration will be opening for the Jonas Brothers Live In Concert tour during the concerts in South America.
-Soon after the announcement the Jonas Brothers released a statement where they denied that Nick Jonas & the Administration will be opening during the South America concerts.
+There was an announcement that Nick Jonas & the Administration would open for the Jonas Brothers Live in Concert tour during the concerts in South America; soon after, the Jonas Brothers released a statement where they denied this.

 On October 15, he performed "Who I Am" during the concerts in South America.
-During the concert in Porto Alegre (Brazil) on 10 November, he performed "Rose Garden" before "Who I Am".
+During the concert in Porto Alegre (Brazil) on November 10, he performed "Rose Garden" before "Who I Am".

-Other songs he performs solo during the two legs of the tour are "Introducing Me" and sometimes "A Little Bit Longer" and "Black Keys".
+Other songs he performed solo during the two legs of the tour were "Introducing Me" and sometimes "A Little Bit Longer" and "Black Keys".

-On October 18, 2010, Nick Jonas & The Administration appeared on the submission list for the Grammy Awards 5 times.
+On October 18, 2010, Nick Jonas & the Administration appeared on the submission list for the Grammy Awards 5 times.

-2011: Promotional concerts & Touring
+2011: Promotional concerts and touring

-On February 23, 2011, Nick held a free acoustic set, accompanied by Jonas Brothers guitarist and musical director John Taylor.
+On February 23, 2011, Jonas held a free acoustic set, accompanied by Jonas Brothers guitarist and musical director John Taylor.
 Nick asked the fans to create their own version of a setlist, in a contest through Twitter.

-He performed songs from his solo album, Jonas Brothers songs and a new song London Foolishly, which he wrote during his stay in London for the musical, Les Misérables.
-Along With Sonny Thompson Nick performed at the Military Event in Columbus, Ohio on April 14, 2011.
-He played the songs Last Time Around and Who I Am.
+He performed songs from his solo album, Jonas Brothers songs and a new song "London Foolishly", which he wrote during his stay in London for the musical, Les Misérables.
+Along with Sonny Thompson, Jonas performed at the Military Event in Columbus, Ohio on April 14, 2011.
+He played the songs "Last Time Around" and "Who I Am".

-On July 1, Nick performed during the Microsoft Store Grand Opening in Century City.
+On July 1, Jonas performed during the Microsoft Store Grand Opening in Century City.
 He performed songs of his solo album, as well as cover songs and Jonas Brothers songs.

 The American singer Jasmine Villegas opened for him.

 On July 16, 2011, the band performed at the Cisco Bluesfest in Ottawa, Canada.

-And on August 13 they are set to perform at Musikfest.
-The concert was cancelled in the middle of Nick's performance (about 1 hour into the setlist) due to severe weather.
+On August 13 they performed at Musikfest.
+The concert was cancelled in the middle of Jonas's performance (about 1 hour into the set list) due to severe weather.